jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-25.md

 It does not help to prevent misdeeds or to deter those who undertake to commit (misdeeds).

-On the contrary, it increases (misdeeds), because as compared to getting what one wants, the (possible financial) loss (through fines) is insignificant.141
+On the contrary, it increases (misdeeds), because as compared to getting what one wants, the (possible financial) loss (through fines) is insignificant.

 Under Arab rule, the subjects live as in a state of anarchy, without law.
 Anarchy destroys mankind and ruins civilization, since the existence of royal authority is a natural quality of man.
 It alone guarantees their existence and social organization.
 That was mentioned above at the beginning of the chapter.
 142